Andy Casler – General Manager

 Andy became hooked on climbing in 2012 while he was working as a newspaper reporter in Ithaca, N.Y.
 He spent most nights after work at Cornell University’s rock gym and escaped to the Shawangunks and Adirondack Mountains nearly every weekend.
 During this time, Andy began teaching Cornell Outdoor Education’s most advanced rock climbing courses, instructing students on trad climbing at the Gunks and Nevada’s Red Rock Canyon.

 In 2016 he moved near Rumney, N.H. to complete an MBA at Plymouth State University, where he graduated with honors.
 Andy climbed at Rumney Rocks and Cathedral Ledge every chance that he got — even establishing half-a-dozen first ascents in the White Mountains, and traveling to Yosemite for his second ascent of El Capitan (via the Salathé Wall, having climbed The Nose in 2015).
 When he wasn’t climbing or studying, Andy volunteered for the Rumney Climbers’ Association as treasurer and a board of directors member.
-Andy pushed into the grade 5.13 during this time in New Hampshire, completing routes such as Predator and Liquid Sky …and eventually making excuses for all the routes he couldn’t do.
+Andy pushed into the grade 5.13 during this time in New Hampshire, completing routes such as Predator and Liquid Sky …and eventually made excuses for all the routes he couldn’t do.
 Some of his favorite excuses are, “I overfilled my chalkbag!” and “That route was too weird,” or “That route wasn’t weird enough!”

 Andy moved from New Hampshire in early 2019 to pursue a career with Central Rock Gym.
 He is ecstatic to work as a general manager for CRG, to be a part of the gym’s vibrant climbing community, and to continue making illegitimate excuses for all routes that he just can’t seem to put away.